 -

 Gut-friendly: Although dahi-ghee is made by fermenting milk, it is not a source of live or active probiotics.
 However, it still works as a probiotic and is gut-friendly.
 A2 dahi ghee contains butyric acid, a type of fatty acid, that helps to protect the integrity of the gut wall lining.
 The colon cells thrive on butyric acid as one of their main sources of energy and their main way to support the health of the intestinal wall.
 Butyric acid has also been shown to inhibit inflammation.
 Further, ghee is also a natural laxative and provides lubrication to the gut.
-It clears the intestine passage, which improves the movement of waste and reduces risk of constipation and may help alleviate conditions such as irritable bowel syndrome, etc. Moreover, ghee helps in healing and repairing the stomach lining.
+It clears the intestinal passage, which improves the movement of waste and reduces the risk of constipation and may help alleviate conditions such as irritable bowel syndrome, etc. Moreover, ghee helps in healing and repairing the stomach lining.
 This benefit can be specifically helpful for people with IBS or Crohn's disease.

 -